 - Write or recognise their own name

-- Recognise numbers from 1-10 and creating some familiarity with the alphabet through talking about letters when the opportunity arises
+- Creating some familiarity with the alphabet and with numbers through talking about them when the opportunity arises

-- Helping your child to distinguish between their little lunch and big lunch
+- Helping your child to distinguish between their fuitbreak, recess and lunch

 Be aware that each child develops individually and it is very important children enjoy their opportunity to learn.